-The other day, I had to send some samples of my work to two dJs, to see if a collaboration could be possible, mixing sound and interactive processing, one of my favorite interactions… And I found this great object I thought I lost definitly when my old drive crashed few months ago.
-It’s a quick installation artwork I made for Fontenay-Sous-Bois (east suburbs of Paris) “les portes ouvertes” event in may 2011.
-On this occasion, all the artist studios are opened to the public.
+The other day, I had to send some samples of my work to two dJs, to see if a collaboration could be possible.
+The possibility of mixing sound and interactive processing, one of my favorite interactions.
+I found this great object I thought I lost when my old drive crashed.
+It’s a quick installation artwork I made for Fontenay-Sous-Bois (east suburbs of Paris) “Les portes ouvertes” event, in may 2011.
+On this occasion, all artists open their studios to the public.
 It’s an excellent occasion to test some participative material.
-So I did this to allow children, parents, everyone to create their own digital musical painting, just with a laptop, its webcam and a video projector.
+I did this to allow children, parents, everyone to create their own digital musical painting.
+Just with a laptop, its webcam and a video projector.

-First, you print and make a scissor’s cut on your “interactive colored paper mouse” which you can download here, or preview and download there.
+First, you print and make a scissor’s cut on your “interactive colored paper mouse”.
+You can download it here, or preview and download there.
 This is the object you will manipulate in front of your incorporated laptop webcam.

 A last word on the technique of this object.
 It’s based, for the “mouse” part, on Didier Brun’s RGB Wheel Tracker.
-The musical part is based on the work of Soul Wire and his AS3 particle node sequencer.
+The musical part is based on the work of Soul Wire’s AS3 particle node sequencer.
 With a little difference, Justin – in his app – plays with Tonfall, an extraordinay AS3 Audio Framework by André Michelle.
-I kept the graphic neuronal aspect because it fitted perfectly with the drawing lines part, but the sounds played on my installation are from my sound design personal work.
-So I manage to turn it into a “connectecting sampler”, and did not use the powerfull Tonfall possibilities.
-Next time…
+I kept the graphic neuronal aspect because it fitted perfectly.
+But the sounds played on my installation are from my personal sound design.
+I managed to turn it into a “connectecting sampler”.
+I will use the powerfull Tonfall possibilities another time.

-If you want to try it, you can download this .zip, unzip it in a folder and just open index.html, the flash version will ask you to allow access to the webcam, do it and enjoy your experience.
+If you want to try it, you can download this .zip.
+Unzip it in a folder, and just open index.html.
+The flash version will ask you to allow access to the webcam to start your experience.